gracewu07/HackNC25GATS/README.md

 ### Getting Started
 Installation

 The first step will be to add the Chrome extension ‘Pocketed.’
 The extension will now be active and detect discounts as you browse.
-Then, the user will create an account, visit the Pocketed website and sign up with their student email.
+Then, the user will create an account, visit the Pocketed website, and sign up with their student email.

 ### Start Saving
 Browse online stores normally - Pocketed works in the background